deanlandolt/bytespace/README.md

 ## Nested subspaces

 When instantiating a subspace, it will test the provided `db` reference to determine if it's a `bytewise-subspace` instance.
 If so, it will call the `subspace` method with the provided options to create the new subspace.
-Rather than running through the encode/decode process mulitple times, the responsibility of encoding and decoding keys is delegated to the root subspace, but all keys will be correctly prefixed within the subspace.
+Rather than running through the encode/decode process mulitple times, the responsibility of encoding and decoding keys is delegated to the root subspace.
+All keys will be correctly prefixed to the appropriate subspace.

 ### Hooks